esj006/Outlook-Meeting-Attendance-Reminde/README.md

 - **Resolve Recipients:** Added functionality to resolve all recipients' addresses, removing any unresolved or invalid addresses automatically to prevent errors.
 - **Enhanced Response Status Checking:** The macro creates a temporary recipient to accurately fetch the response status for each member of a distribution list, then removes the temporary recipient to maintain a clean state.

+- **0.3-beta**
+  - Added Distribution List Handling: The macro now checks for distribution lists and prompts the user to expand them to individual members for accurate response tracking.

 ## Contributing
 Feel free to submit issues, fork the repository, and make pull requests.
 Contributions are welcome!